-WATER QUALITY DATA TABLE 2020
+WATER QUALITY DATA TABLE 2024

-The table below lists all the drinking water contaminants that were detected during the 2020 calender year.
+The table below lists all the drinking water contaminants that were detected during the 2024 calender year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2020.\EPD requires the City to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1 - December 31, 2024.EPD requires the City to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
 Samples were tested for many other contaminants that were not found in the water and therefore are not listed.

-TABLE OF DETECTED CONTAMINANTS
+TABLE OF DETECTED CONTA MINANTS

-INORGANIC CONTAMINANTS
+INORGANIC C ONTAMINANTS

 CONTAMINANT, Sample

-(units) MCL MCLG Result [Range] Violation?
+(units) MCL MCLG Average Result [Range] Violation?
 Date Major Sources

-Fluoride, (ppm) 4.0 4.0 [0.26 - 1.64] No 2020 Water additive that promotes
+Fluoride, (ppm) 4.0 4.0 0.89 [0.44 - 1.29] No 2024 Water additive that promotes

 strong teeth.

-LEAD AND COPPER MONITORING
+LEAD AND CO OPPER MONITORING

-90th Percentile Value /

-CONTAMINANT, [Number of samples Sample
+CONTAMINANT, Range Sample

-(units) MCL (AL) MCLG exceeding AL] Violation?
+(units) MCL (AL) MCLG Low High Violation?
 Date Major Sources

-Copper, (ppb) 1300 0.0 280 / [zero] No 2020 Corrosion of household plumbing
+Copper, (ppb) 1300 1300 4.1 370 No 2024 Corrosion of household

-Lead, (ppb) 15 0.0 0.0 / [zero] systems
+Lead, (ppb) 15 0.0 0.0 2.7 No 2024 plumbing systems

-VOLATILE ORGANIC CONTAMINANTS (REGULATED)
+VOLATILE OF GANIC CONTAMINANTS (REGULATE ED)

 CONTAMINANT, Sample

-(units) MCL MCLG Result [Range] Violation?
+(units) MCL MCLG Average Result [Range] Violation?
 Date Major Sources

-Total
+Total L

-Trihalomethanes, 80 0.0 [44 - 65] No 2020 By-product of drinking water
+Trihalomethanes, 80 N/A 79 [51-100] No 2024 By-product of drinking water

 (ppb) chlorination

 Haloacetic Acids

-(ppb) 60 0.0 [6 - 52] No 2020 By-product of drinking water
+(ppb) 60 N/A 59 [54-65] No 2024 By-product of drinking water

 chlorination

-MICROBIOLOGICAL CONTAMINANTS
+- MICROBIOLO GICAL CONTAMINANTS

-Highest Monthly

-CONTAMINANT, % of Positive Sample
+CONTAMINANT, Highest Monthly % of Positive Samples Sample

-(units) MCL MCLG Samples [Range] Violation?
+(units) MCL MCLG [Range] Violation?
 Date Major Sources

 Total Coliform <5% positive zero positive Coliform bacteria are naturally

-Bacteria (TC) samples samples 0% [0.0 - 0%] no 2020 present in the environment
+Bacteria (TC) samples samples [1.6 - 0%] No 2024 present in the environment

 during a during a

 monthly monthly

 testing period testing period

-FREE CHLORINE RESIDUAL
+• FREE CHLORI NE RESIDUAL

 CONTAMINANT, MCL MCLG Sample

-(units) (MRDL) (MRDLG)" Result [Range] Violation?
+(units) (MRDL) (MRDLG) Average Result [Range] Violation?
 Date Major Sources

-Free Chlorine, 4.0 4.0 [1.05 - 2.50] No 2020 Chemical added for disinfection
+Free Chlorine, 4.0 4.0 1.71 [1.00 - 2.19] No 2024 Chemical added for disinfection

 (ppm)

-OTHER CONTAMINANTS: RADIONUCLIDES
+- r OTHER CONT.
+AMINANTS: RADIONUCL IDES

 CONTAMINANT, Sample

 (units) MCL MCLG Result Violation?
 Date Major Sources

-Alpha Emitters 15 15 4 +/-1 No 2018 Erosion of natural deposits
+Alpha Emitters 15 15 0 +/-1 No 2024 Erosion of natural deposits

 (pCi/L)